 - Hair: White

 Over his eons of existence Odin has wielded many weapons in battle, from simple swords to bo staffs.
+In earlier incarnations, Odin was never without his sceptre (A weapon through which he channeled the Odinforce).
 His vast power usually makes it unnecessary for him to resort to common fisticuffs, but he does have two special weapons that he will utilize under the most dire circumstances.
 His enchanted spear Gungnir, and his powerful mace Thrudstok.
 At times he will also don a mystical sword, as he did in latest battle with Surtur.
 In addition to weapons, he has a chest filled with magical trinkets and amulets for various purposes.
 Among these there is an amulet of suns which is capable of directly countering the cask of never ending winters.

 - Odin appears in Lego Marvel Super Heroes as playable character but is a part of Asgard DLC pack.